WVURAIL/dspira-lessons/categories/telescope-software-setup/index.md

 * The horn telescope uses software defined radio (SDR) for collecting and processing the radio signals collected.

-* An SDR dongle is needed for this system.
+* An SDR device (dongle) is needed for this system.
 See the [SDR Options page.](https://wvurail.org//dspira-lessons/SDR)

 * The "back end" of the telescope is a spectrometer program that runs on the free, open-source software *GNURadio*.
 Options for acquiring this program are provided below.